 This is NEBOSH’s top-mark risk assessment example.
-It’s a good guide to set the standard, but you couldn’t lift it and apply to your own workplace.
-Your risk assessment must angle your understanding of the health and safety by the standards in your workplace.
+It’s a good guide to set the standard, but you couldn’t lift it and apply it to your own workplace.
+Your risk assessment must show your understanding of the health and safety standards in your workplace.

 During the training, throw yourself into the practice risk assessment, ask questions and follow your trainer’s advice.
 When you come to fill out the assessment, you’ll have a clear vision of what each section should detail.

 As a bit of extra reading, open the Health and Safety Executive’s (HSE) risk assessment guidance.

 One skill you’ll have to master is editing your observations and being succinct.
 The objective isn’t to create a risk thesis, but instead to create a record of the facts and sensible and appropriate next steps